Physician Employment Benefits (Contract Negotiation)

 In most cases, federal and state laws govern physicians’ time off policy.
 For example, you’ll get PTO for Christmas eve but may not get it for Labor Day if your state doesn’t observe such a holiday.

 Licensing Board Fees

 To practice medicine, you must have a license from the state where you plan to work.
 The fees for these licenses typically range from $50 – $500 and are renewed every 1-3 years.
 These fees can be expensive, but most employers will reimburse their employees for these costs.

 Medical professionals are encouraged to join professional societies related to their field of practice.
 These societies offer many benefits, including educational opportunities, networking events, and job postings.
 Many employers will reimburse their employees for the cost of membership in these societies.
 Therefore, check if your hiring employer has this listed as one of the benefit packages.

 Drug Enforcement Administration (DEA) Registration Fee

 Most employers will provide some form of professional liability insurance for their employees.
 These policies are meant to protect you from being sued for malpractice.
-For example, if you have liability insurance and you happen to cause an injury to a patient, you’ll be covered and won’t have to face the consequences of your errors.
+For example, if you have liability insurance and cause an injury to a patient, you’ll be covered and won’t have to face the consequences of your errors.